 - References – provide contact details of two referees, including their job title and email address.
 Put them side by side to save space.
 Check that your referees are willing to provide a reference and keep them up to date with the applications you are making.

-Types & Examples of CVs
+Types and examples of CVs

 Choose a CV style that works best for you and the sector you want to work in.
 Make sure that your CV sells your knowledge, skills and experience as effectively as possible.
 We don’t recommend producing one generic ‘one-size-fits-all’ CV as you need to ensure your CV meets the needs of the employer.